 That means that if you go hiking frequently, you’ll probably save yourself some money if you purchase boots instead of shoes.

 If the trail is tough, you’ll want hiking boots.
 You’ll want something beefier if you’re going to be making your own trail and not hiking on a nearby forest trail.
+It should be mentioned that it is usually best, for you and the forest, to stay on existing trails.

 Everybody is shaped a little bit different, so depending on your body makeup, hiking boots might be a better option for you.
 How much support do your feet and ankles need?

-If you’ve had issues with the stability of your legs and joint, you might prefer hiking boots to trail running shoes as they will give you more support.
+If you’ve had issues with the stability of your legs and joint, you might prefer hiking boots to trail running shoes, as they will give you more support.

 Pace of Your Hike